Achievable logoAchievable logo

 (spoiler)

-s, the length of the base, is the distance between the curves, or the top function minus the bottom function:
+s, the length of the base, is the distance between the curves (top minus bottom):

 s=x−x2